montionugera/EDV-Laon/README.md

 The project decide to use :

 #### Bar chart and Line Chart

-because it is suite with differentiate data and show the trend of data.
+Because it can make the audience easily compare the value between the domain (x-axis) and see the trend of data.

 #### Geomap
+Because it can make the audience quickly explore the interest location/state and highest/lowest value.

 #### Boxplot
-because it is suite with differentiate data between category and can also show the distribution of it.
+Because it can make the audience quickly compare the value between the categories and see how the data shape (distribution) so it can covert to how it significant different or it likely to be occurred by chance.

 ### Step